 Please use this identifier to cite or link to this item:

 |Title:||Depth of field rendering|

 |Authors:||Au, Sing Wah|

 |Department:||Department of Computer Science|

 |Supervisor:||Lau Rynson.
 First Reader: Wong Hau San.
 Second Reader: Lee C H|

 |Appears in Collections:||Computer Science - Undergraduate Final Year Projects |

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.